-For example, take “DNS name” from your Azure “SQL Server on Ubuntu” screen shown at the previous picture and copy it to the “Host” field in the Xshell New Session Properties window, if you use Xshell terminal.
+For example, take “DNS name” from your Azure “SQL Server on Ubuntu” screen shown in the previous picture and copy it to the “Host” field in the Xshell New Session Properties window, if you use the Xshell terminal.

 Preparing Azure SQL Server on Ubuntu